 You will see something similar to the screenshot above.

 For Windows 7 users instructions are slightly different to unhide hidden folders.
-To view hidden files and folders perform the following steps in Explorer.
+Perform the following steps in Explorer to view hidden files and folders.

 Go to the Tools menu, Folder options.
 In the Folder Options dialog, select the View tab.
 Under Advanced Settings, select Show hidden files, folders, and drives, and click OK.